 Our program also oversees many District gardens and works to provide garden education.
 Maybe you have seen our Fork in the Road food truck at some Burlington events?
-Please visit our website to find out more about all of the Farm to School and Fork in the Road activities. as well as our payment procedures:
+Please visit our website to find out more about all of the Farm to School and Fork in the Road activities, as well as our payment procedures: http://burlingtonschoolfoodproject.org. would like to pursue this opportunity for your child, please contact Burlington School District's Early Education Program at (802) 864-8463.

-http://burlingtonschoolfoodproject.org.